ziedbentahar/youtube-video-summarizer-with-bedrock/README.md

-# youtubue video summarizer with Bedrock and Anthropic's Claude
+# Youtube video summarizer with Bedrock and Anthropic's Claude

 Full code for this bog post: